YahyaQandel/petstore/README.md

-Other endpoints and code that have been implemented only to validate the scenarios and the structure of the pet store Example:- `/v2/oauth/token` to validate that only authenticated users and users who are owners of pets that could list their pets bids and i really enjoyed it.
+Other endpoints and code that have been implemented only to validate the scenarios and the structure of the pet store Example:- `/v2/oauth/token` to validate that only authenticated users and users who are owners of pets that could list their pets bids. and also i really enjoyed developing it.